Anuching Mogini

 Anuching Mogini (আনুচিং মগিনি; born 1 March 2003) is a Bangladeshi professional women's football forward.

-She was a member of the AFC U-14 Girls' Regional Championship – South and Central winning team in 2016 in Tajikistan.
-She scored five goals in that tournament.
+Mogini was a member of the AFC U-14 Girls' Regional Championship – South and Central winning team in 2016 in Tajikistan., where she scored five goals in that tournament.
 She is the younger twin sister of Anai Mogini, who also plays football.

 Early years

 Anuching Mogini was born in 2003 in Khagrachhari district.
 Her father, Ripru Magh, is a farmer.
 She studied at Ghagra Bohumukhi High School in Rangamati district.

-Playing career
+Early career

 Anuching Mogini started playing football in 2011.
-She played in the Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Mogachori Primary School.
-The team became the champion that year.
+She played in the Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament for Mogachori Primary School, where her team became the champion that year.
 She represented Narayanganj in the KFC national women's championship in 2014 as her home district, Khagrachhari, was not taking part in the competition.

-International
+International career

 Anuching Mogini was selected to the Bangladesh women's U-17 team for the 2017 AFC U-16 Women's Championship qualification – Group C matches.
 She scored five goals in that tournament.
 Being group C champion, Bangladesh have qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.